 Open to all MBA students, the University of Pittsburgh Katz Graduate School GRP is an opportunity for students to interact with one another, with Europe, Asia, or South America as their backdrop.
 Read a story about the experiences of students who signed up for multiple GRP trips.

-Open to part-time and full-time students, the Katz GRP is an opportunity for students to interact with one another, with Europe, Asia, or South America as their backdrop.
-Students are encouraged to sign up for multiple GRP trips.
-Read a story about the experiences of students who did.
 Students are responsible for paying three credits of tuition and the trip package, which includes international and domestic airfare, ground transfer, hotel, some meals, and company and cultural visits.
-The GRP class meets up to three times before the trip and once afterwards.
+The GRP class typically meets three times before the trip and once afterwards.
 Attending the classes is mandatory.
-For more information, view the GRP informational presentation.
-For all questions, please contact Patricia Sabolsky, director of special international programs, at 412-383-8835 or email@example.com.
+Please contact Bill McShane, Program Manager, at 412-383-8835 or email@example.com.